DavidResin/sitsitex/src/data/song_files/en.md

 ...
 ‘Leven nips of Whiskey,

 My twelfth day of binge-drinking was a sight to see,
 With twelve shots of Absinthe,

+## Twelve Days of Christmas (but with booze of course)
+#### To the tune of “Twelve Days of Christmas”, increasingly drunkenly
+###### twelvedays_xmas

+My first day of Christmas started happily,
+With a large Long Island Ice Tea.

+My second day of Christmas started happily,
+With two Rum and Cokes,
+And a large Long Island Ice Tea.

+...
+Two Rum and Cokes,
+...
+Three G and Ts,
+...
+Four Jello shots,
+...
+Five pints of Beer,
+...
+Six Mai Tais,
+...
+Seven Gin Martinis,
+...
+Eight Bacardi Breezers,
+...
+Nine Black Russians,
+...
+Ten Raz’ Mojitos,
+...
+‘Leven nips of Whiskey,

+My twelfth day of Christmas was a sight to see,
+With twelve shots of Absinthe,

 ## We Will Rock You